itmaybejj/editoria11y/index.md

     const ed11y = new Ed11y({
       // We have two content regions
       checkRoots : 'main, .footer-content-zone',

-      // Should we be polite?
-      alertMode : 'assertive',

       // Content editors cannot edit these elements ignoreElements : 'nav *, #social-block',